Merge Tags

 Smart Merge Tags

-- easily identify merge tags within highlighted field
+- Highlighting merge tags within text fields.

 unlayer.init({